 I am a philosopher who specialises in philosophy of psychology and epistemology.
-From October 2015 I will be a Research Fellow on the ERC-funded PERFECT project at the University of Birmingham.
+I am a Research Fellow on the ERC-funded PERFECT project at the University of Birmingham.

 My main research interest is in what should be said about the epistemic status of seemingly irrational thoughts, such as those involved in stereotyping and implicit bias and distorted memory beliefs.